 Recently the “Spirit Award” was introduced and is awarded to the team that demonstrates the most positive engagement, animated enthusiasm and team uniform, in spite of non-competitive Trivia Bowl competition scores.
 The winning Spirit Award team has won a years’ supply of instant noodles.

-For Trivia Bowl XVIII, who will earn the respect and accolades of all?
+For Trivia Bowl XX, who will earn the respect and accolades of all?